 Watch Dolphins in Cullen

 Culen is a beautiful seatown sitting on the edge of Moray with Portsoy in Aberdeenshire to its east.
 There are regular sightings of the Moray Firth Dolphins in this area.
 The lovely, sandy beach, backed by Cullen Golf Course makes a great setting for some dolphin spotting.
-Sightings are not particulary predictable in Cullen but it is a very pleasant and popular beach town with an impreesive old railway viaduct.
+Sightings are not particularly predictable in Cullen but it is a very pleasant and popular beach town with an impressive old railway viaduct.

 For a higher viewpoint, go up to the old railway line coastal path which follows the railway line.
 You can access the viaduct from Cullen Square where there is a car park.
 Walk along Grant Street, past the Coop food store.
 Keep on Grant street and then take a right down to the foot of North Deskford Street.
 There is a well know walk along the coast towards Portnockie.
 Stick to the paths as there are high drops to the sea in this area.
 This is a great walk with a chance of seeing dolphins along the way.